Call for papers

 Submitted abstracts should not exceed one page (maximum 3000 characters, including spaces).
 At most 4 references can be included.
 Mathematical formulas can be included in LaTeX notation.
 Accepted Abstracts should be presented at the conference by one of the authors.
 To submit an abstract, please go here and paste the text in the abstract textbox of the submission form.
 Do not upload a pdf file of the abstract.
 Accepted abstracts will appear in the abstracts booklet which will be distributed during the conference.

-Selected works from the conference will be invited to submit an extended version of their accepted paper to a post-conference special issue in Annals of Operations Research.
-This call is also open to authors that could not participate in the conference, provided the paper fits within the scope of this special issue and that an extended abstract of the paper has been approved by the guest editors; deadline for this extended abstract is September 20, 2020.
-More information can be found here.
+The International Transactions in Operational Research (ITOR) will publish a special issue dedicated to “Artificial Intelligence for Automation in Freight Transport”.
+Selected works from the 12th International Conference on Computational Logistics (ICCL 2021) will be invited to submit an extended version of their accepted paper for ICCL 2021 to this special issue.
+This call is also open to authors that could not participate in the conference, provided the paper fits within the scope of this special issue.

 Ethical Requirements for Authors